johnnyflame/RANSACPlanefinder/README.md

 # RANSACPlanefinder

-A plane detector for point clouds in a 3D space, written in C++
+A C++ implementation of the Random Sample Consensus (RANSAC) algorithm to find planes in point clouds in a 3-D space.